 Can a bottle of wine with a screw-cap have cork taint?

-TCA that causes cork taint can be present in a winey and on the wine-making equipment, not just transported on the cork so it is possible that even screw caps can be corked although this is even more rare than finding a tainted cork.
+TCA that causes cork taint can be present in a winey and on the wine-making equipment, not just transported on the cork.
+This means that even screw caps can be corked although this is even more rare than finding a tainted cork!